 Above: A cross section showing the future configuration of Lake Shore Boulevard East.
 This is a representative cross section.
 See more on the new design here.

 The Gardiner on/off ramps to Logan Avenue are now removed.

-Work will start on the Lake Shore Bridge over the Don River and Lake Shore Boulevard East to Carlaw in December 2021.
+Work will start on the Lake Shore Bridge over the Don River and Lake Shore Boulevard East from Don Roadway to Carlaw in February 2022.
 Construction is scheduled to be complete in 2024.

 Road Closures, Detours

 - Lake Shore Boulevard remains open, with some lane diversions.
 There are road closures in the interior Port Lands.
 To see current and planned road status, visit our construction page.